Josh Naylor Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Rangers have the 11th-ranked team ERA among all league pitching staffs (3.98).

-- Rangers pitchers combine to rank 11th in baseball in home runs surrendered (100 total, 1.1 per game).
+- Rangers pitchers combine to allow 100 home runs (1.1 per game), the 10th-fewest in baseball.

-- Heaney makes the start for the Rangers, his 18th of the season.
-He is 5-6 with a 4.71 ERA and 93 strikeouts in 86 2/3 innings pitched.
+- Perez makes the start for the Rangers, his 18th of the season.
+He is 7-3 with a 4.81 ERA and 60 strikeouts in 91 2/3 innings pitched.

-- His last time out was on Saturday against the Washington Nationals, when the lefty threw three innings, surrendering seven earned runs while giving up eight hits.
+- In his most recent outing on Monday, July 3 against the Houston Astros, the lefty tossed 1 1/3 innings, giving up six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.